johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 **Student Email:** Madison College offers a student e-mail account for all students.
 You are responsible for monitoring your student e-mail account.
 Student e-mail can be accessed at: [https://mail.madisoncollege.edu/owa](https://mail.madisoncollege.edu/owa%20) .

 **Use of Electronic Devices:** Silence cell phones, mobile devices, etc during class sessions.
 Students must avoid non course related activities such as checking email or social networking sites, web surfing, or playing games because these diminish their—and their classmates'—engagement with instructional activities.
-Exceptions to this policy may be granted at the discretion of the instructor.
+Exceptions to this policy may be granted at my discretion.

 Mobile devices, (including cell phones) must be stowed in an out of sight location during quizzes and exams and are not permitted to be on the desktop, handled, nor answered during testing periods.
 Students who disregard this policy will receive a grade of zero for the quiz or test taken during the offense.

-**Technical Assistance:** You are encouraged to seek assistance from your instructor well before the date that an assignment is due.
-This class is a troubleshooting type class, and the normal debugging assistance is available from your instructor.
+**Technical Assistance:** You are encouraged to seek assistance from me well before the date that an assignment is due.
+This class is a troubleshooting type class, and the normal debugging assistance is available from me.

 Student Computer Help Desk is located in the Truax Campus Library Room 230.
 Student lab assistants are available in person, and by phone, (608) 243-4444; toll-free at (866) 277-4445; by email at [http://madisoncollege.edu/help-desks](http://madisoncollege.edu/help-desks) to provide computer support to fellow students.
 These services are available Monday - Thursday: 7:30 a.m. - 9:00 p.m., Friday: 7:30 a.m. - 4:30 p.m., and Saturday: 9:00 a.m. - 1:00 p.m.
 In addition, students can call an afterhours help desk until 10pm most days, by calling (608) 246-6666.